-In the early years of the reform, there were approximately 230 distribution networks and 70 generation units in Norway.
-The high number of utilities reflects the dispersed nature of the hydroelectric resources as the main source of power generation as well as the historical development of the sector in the country.
-In December 2010, around 167 companies were engaged in grid operation (NVE, 2010).
-The marked reduction in the number of distribution companies is the result of mergers and acquisitions among the network companies in pursuit of scale efficiency and other gains.
+At the early years of the reform, there were approximately 230 distribution networks and 70 generation units in Norway.
+The high number of utilities reflects the dispersed nature of hydroelectric resources as the main source of power generation as well as the historical development of the sector in the country.
+In December 2010, around 167 companies were engaged in gird operation (NVE, 2010).
+The marked reduction in the number of distribution companies is the result of mergers and acquisitions among network companies in pursuit of scale efficiency gains.

-After the reform, initially, the distribution companies were operating under a rate of return regulatory regime.
-However, due to the lack of incentives for cost efficiency, since 1997, the regulatory regime was changed to incentive regulation.
-From 2007, NVE has implemented a new regulatory model which uses the Data Envelopment Analysis (DEA) as efficiency and cost benchmarking method.
-The networks companies are regulated with a revenue cap regime that covers their costs annually based on their distance from the efficient frontier (best practice) in the sector.
+After the reform, initially the distribution companies were operating under the rate of return regulation.
+However, due to lack of incentives for cost efficiency, since 1997, the regulatory regime was changed to incentive regulation.
+From 2007, NVE implemented a new regulatory model which also uses Data Envelopment Analysis (DEA) as an efficiency benchmarking method.
+The companies are regulated with a revenue cap regime that covers their costs annually based on their distance from the efficient frontier (best practice) in the sector.

-2.2 Investments under Norwegian Regulatory Regime
+2.2 Investments under Norwegian regulatory regime

 A feature of the Norwegian incentive regulation is to prevent systematic overinvestment or underinvestment in the networks.
 The incentives are provided through a combination of economic and direct regulation (NordREG, 2011).
-Along with profit motivation, the network companies need to undertake substantial investments in order to meet their obligations as stated in the Energy Act.
-For example, Section 3-4 of the amended Energy Act states that distribution companies are obliged to connect new generation sources and consumers that are not covered by the supply requirement.
+Along with the profit motivation, the network companies need to undertake substantial investments in order to meet their obligations as stated in the Energy Act.
+For example, Section 3-4 of amended Energy Act states that distribution companies are obliged to connect new generation sources and consumers that are not covered by the supply requirement.

 Moreover, distribution companies are incentivised to maintain a high level of quality of service.
 The cost of network energy losses and cost of energy not supplied (CENS) due to interruptions or capacity constraints in the grid are incorporated in the regulatory model so that the firms take them into account.
-Therefore, firms normally should not have incentive to tune out their reinvestments as this would increase their total costs due to deterioration of their quality of service over time.
+Therefore, firms normally should not have an incentive to tune out their reinvestments as this would increases their total costs due to deterioration of their quality of service over time.
 In addition, a profit incentive is provided through a minimum guaranteed return on capital.
-The regulation states that all companies should achieve a reasonable (minimum 2%) return on capital, given effective management, utilization, and development of the networks.
+The regulation states that all companies should achieve a reasonable (minimum 2%) return on capital, given effective management, utilization, and development of the networks3.
 Similarly, overinvestment will increase the total costs and will negatively affect their relative efficiency in the cost benchmarking exercise which will impact their revenue adversely.

 Figure 1 shows total investments, new investments, and reinvestments by the distribution companies between 2004 and 2010.
-As shown in the figure, total investments are strictly increasing since 2006.
-The investment data indicates that the source of the increase is the reinvestments and not the new investments.
-Although new investments remained almost constant, they have had a
+As shown, total investments are strictly increasing since 2006.
+The investment data indicates that the source of investment increase is reinvestment and not the new investments.
+Although new investments remained almost constant, they have had a higher share in total investments than reinvestments.
+For instance, 68% of the investments observations during the period of study have a share of new investments to total investments that is higher than 50%.
+This can be an indication of strong investment incentives which have motivated the networks to undertake new investments, possibly beyond their minimum reinvestment needs.
+Such a change can be attributed to the regulator's view in recent years that social costs of underinvestment are higher than social benefits of overinvestment (Helm and Thompson, 1991).

-2. A network that falls below this minimum level will receive a correction in its revenue to achieve a minimum 2% return on capital.
-The normal rate of return for Norwegian distribution networks is currently 5.62%.
+3 Any network company that falls below this minimum level will receive a correction in its revenue so that they achieve a minimum 2% return on capital.
+The normal return for Norwegian distribution companies is currently 5.62%.